 Therefore, when the shorter term and longer-term bonds are plotted, the chart moves from low to high.

-The Yield Curve Inversion
+The Yield Curve inversion

 When there is the inversion of the yield curve, the opposite happens.
 This is when the shorter-term treasuries yield higher returns than longer-term treasuries.
+The chart below shows how an inverted curve looks like.

 The yield curve is simply the spread of the longer-term bonds and shorter-term bonds.
 The most common periods are ten years and two years.